Serving Families Since 1996

 Serving clients in Fort Myers, Cape Coral, Estero, Bonita Springs, Naples, Punta Gorda, Port Charlotte, & LaBelle and throughout Florida

+When it comes to family law, few things are as emotionally charged or complex as child custody parenting plans.
+We are using the term “child custody” here because that’s what people typically think of when they are getting a divorce, and have children, but in Florida that’s not quite the right term.
+The state of Florida calls this part of the divorce negotiation, creating a parenting plan.
+Within the parenting plan, we talk about who shares in parenting the children, who has the decision-making power surrounding the upbringing of the children, and what kind of a schedule the children will have with each of you as parents.
 In a parenting plan custody encompasses both legal and physical aspects.
 Joint legal custody is typically preferred by Florida courts, and serves as the standard, where both you and your spouse will collaborate in making significant decisions regarding your children’s education, healthcare, extracurricular activities, and religious upbringing.
 Under Florida law, the courts prefer shared parental responsibility, ensuring that children maintain contact with both parents, even though one parent will typically have primary residence.
 While one parent will serve as the primary custodian, providing the child with a main residence for attending school, participating in community activities, and accessing primary healthcare, the other parent will be granted visitation rights.
 The welfare and future of your children is at stake, so it’s crucial that you navigate this process with empathy and understanding.
 Our divorce attorneys are experienced in the intricacies of parenting coordination and can help you establish a parenting plan or modify an existing plan.
+Bergermann Law Firm is unique because we have a counselor on staff who can assist in improving your relationship with your children and restore trust between you before a permanent parenting plan is chosen.
+Vera Bergermann is certified as a court-appointed Guardian ad Litem.
+As such she is trained to interview all of the appropriate people, examine all of the facts of the case and make a report to the court on what she believes is in the best interest of the children in terms of the parenting plan chosen.
+We can help you understand what custody means in practice, and help design a plan that is right for you, your children and your spouse.
+We are adept at helping you form realistic and practical solutions for difficult problems and come to workable compromises when it comes to visitation and parenting time, custody schedules and child support.
+Our law team has over 40 years of experience and a deep understanding of family dynamics.
+We strive to create solutions that prioritize the well-being of your children while advocating for your rights.

 Stacia | Cape Coral, FL